MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/writing-help-for-windows-powershell-modules.md

 Users who cannot or do not install updated help files on their computers often rely on the online version of module help topics.
-The **Online** parameter of the `Get-Help` cmdlet opens the online version of a cmdlet or advanced function help topic for the user in their default Internet browser.
+The **Online** parameter of the `Get-Help` cmdlet opens the online version of a cmdlet or advanced function help topic for the user in their default internet browser.

 The `Get-Help` cmdlet uses the value of the **HelpUri** property of the cmdlet or function to find the online version of the help topic.